-Pakistan is all set to hold general elections on February 8 across the country, in what is expected to be a closely contested and highly polarized political battle.
+Pakistan is all set to hold general elections on February 8 across the country in what is expected to be a closely contested and highly polarised political battle.
 The elections for the National Assembly and four provincial assemblies are simultaneously being held, as all major political parties have fielded their candidates in all the districts of the country.

 The main contenders